hashicorp/terraform-provider-aws/docs/add-a-new-function.md

 ## Prerequisites

 The only prerequisite for creating a function is ensuring the desired functionality is appropriate for a provider defined function.
-Functions must be reproducable across executions ("pure" functions), where the same input always results in the same output.
+Functions must be reproducible across executions ("pure" functions), where the same input always results in the same output.
 This requirement precludes the use of network calls, so operations requiring an AWS API call should instead consider utilizing a [data source](add-a-new-datasource.md).
 Data manipulation tasks tend to be the most common use cases.